josalinas/rebalance/README.rst

 A calculator which tells you how to split your investment amongst your portfolio's assets based on your target asset allocation.

-To use it, install the package and write a driver file as described below.
+To use it, install the package and run the provided ``main.py`` driver file as described below.

 .. raw:: html